-The growth of two of New England’s oldest and most revered summer art colonies will be the subject of a special exhibition, Cape Ann & Monhegan Island Vistas: Contrasted New England Art Colonies, opening Oct.
-30, 2021 at the Cape Ann Museum.
+The growth of two of New England’s oldest and most revered summer art colonies is the subject of a special exhibition, Cape Ann & Monhegan Island Vistas: Contrasted New England Art Colonies at the Cape Ann Museum.
 The show features works by artists who visited and were inspired by both places including Theresa Bernstein, Walter Farndon, Eric Hudson, Margaret Patterson, and Charles Movalli.
-It will be on view through Feb.
-13, 2022.

 Curated by art historian James F. O’Gorman, the exhibition was organized by Cape Ann Museum in collaboration with the Monhegan Museum of Art & History on the island of Monhegan in Maine.
-It was on view now in Monhegan until Sept.
-30 before it moved to Cape Ann.
+It was on view in Monhegan until Sept.
+30 before moving to Cape Ann.

 Monhegan and Cape Ann trace the roots of their respective art colonies back to the mid-19th century and specifically to the years immediately following the Civil War.
 Summer enclaves, which emerged during that time, gave artists the chance to socialize with one another, work together, share ideas, try out new techniques, and critique each other’s works.